 Smoke is composed of many small particles of carbon compounds from the burning of organic matter such as wood, coal or oil.
-This small particulate matter (particles less than 10 microns in diameter) is called $PM{10}$ . $PM{10}$ is regulated by the EPA and by SWCAA as one of the criteria air pollutants.
+This small particulate matter is called PM{10} (particles less than 10 microns in diameter).
+The majority of PM{10} in wood smoke is small enough to reach the deepest pockets of the lungs and pose the greatest health threat.
+This most harmful particulate matter is called $PM{2.5}$.
+PM{10} and $PM{2.5}$ are regulated by the EPA and by SWCAA as two of the criteria air pollutants.

 In SWCAA's jurisdiction, wood stoves and fireplaces account for approximately 17 percent of the total PM10 air pollution, produced mostly during the winter months.
 This is also the time when stagnant air and temperature inversions are likely to occur.
 These conditions limit air movement, "trapping" the pollution close to the ground and keeping it within our breathing space.
-All new stoves sold in the state of Washington must be EPA certified stoves that are required to meet federal standards of emission control.
+All new stoves sold in the state of Washington must be EPA certified stoves that are required to meet federal emission standards.
 In addition, there are visual emission standards that are enforced by SWCAA on all wood heating devices.
 Dry fuel and adequate amounts of combustion air for the fire are necessary to avoid exceeding these standards.
 A good fire produces no smoke with only heat waves visible at the outlet of the chimney.

-SWCAA curtails fireplace and wood stove use when the ambient concentration of either carbon monoxide or particulate matter approaches or threatens to exceed health standards.
-When this happens, the local newspapers, radio and television stations are notified.
+SWCAA will curtail wood stove and fireplace use when the ambient concentration of either carbon monoxide or PM10 threatens to exceed health standards.
+If this happens, local newspapers, radio and television stations will be notified.
 A Stage I alert prohibits the use of fireplaces and uncertified stoves.
-A Stage II alert is called as ambient levels of contamination reach higher levels.
-When this happens the prohibition is extended to include certified wood stoves.
+A Stage II alert prohibits the use of certified wood stoves.
 Wood stoves that are the sole source of heat for the residence are not affected by these prohibitions.
 However, no wood stove is allowed to operate with visible smoke that exceeds 20 percent opacity.
-No curtailments were called in 2002.
+No curtailments have been called within SWCAA's jurisdiction for several years.

-SWCAA received 57 complaints related to wood stove and fireplace activities during 2002.
-These complaints were either investigated the field for compliance purposes or the party received a letter providing information on proper use of their wood burning devices and how to limit impact to the airshed and neighbors.
+SWCAA received 57 complaints related to woodstove and fireplace activities during 2005.
+These complaints were either investigated in the field for compliance/enforcement purposes or the party received a letter providing information on proper use of their wood burning devices and how to limit impact to the airshed and neighbors.

 The Agency maintains a recorded message in order to disseminate burning information.
-The public can call either the normal business number of (360) 574-3058 or the 24-hour burn information hotline of (360) 574-0057.
+The public can call either the normal business number of 360-574-3058 or the 24-hour burn information hotline of 360-574-0057.